flatmapthatshit/Render96ex_macOS/README.md

    In this repo  the flags `OSX_BUILD` and `TEXTURE_FIX` are enabled by default.
    I have only tested with `VERSION=US` (which is also the default).

-5. To start the game run the generated executable:
+6. To start the game run the generated executable:
     ```
     cd build/us_pc/
     ./sm64.us.f3dex2e
     ```
-6. (Optional) Combine the model pack:
+7. (Optional) Combine the model pack:
     1. Obtain the latest release of the model pack.
 It can be found under https://github.com/Render96/ModelPack/releases (Render96_DynOs_v3.2.7z)
     2. Extract the contents of the .7z file into `./build/us_pc/dynos/packs`

-7. (Optional) Combine the model pack:
+8. (Optional) Combine the texture pack:
     1. Obtain the latest version of the texture pack.
         ```
         git clone https://github.com/pokeheadroom/RENDER96-HD-TEXTURE-PACK.git -b master